 Augmented reality (AR) applications that overlay a user's perception of the real world with digitally generated information are on the cusp of commercial viability.
-To provide better user experience, AR experiences are primarily delivered to AR users via wearable glass devices and head-mounted devices.
-For example, Microsoft, Google Vuzix, and other companies have been working on bringing AR to us in the eveglass form.
-Moreover, different from traditional humancomputer interactions, most existing interactivity technologies (e.g. typing, tapping, clicking, and swiping) have become irrelevant and obsolete in the AR world.
-Because of the realworld interaction of AR experience, the input methods for AR headsets should fit what a human can understand.
+To provide better user experiences, AR experiences are primarily delivered to AR users via wearable glass devices and headmounted devices.
+For example, Microsoft, Google Vuzix, and other companies have been working on bringing AR to us in the eyeglass form.
+Moreover, different from traditional human-computer interactions, most existing interactivity technologies (e.g. typing, tapping, clicking, and swiping) have become irrelevant and obsolete in the AR world.
+Because of the real-world interaction of AR experiences, the input methods for AR headsets should fit what a human can understand.
 Therefore, most AR headsets adopt voice, eye gaze, and gestures as input methods.
-Among these three input methods, voice-based input is usually used as the primary input method for three reasons: 1) Voice is the primary way to deliver information in daily life, so voice-based input can provide immersive AR experience; 2) Many low-cost AR devices do not have capabilities to track eye gaze and recognize gestures; 3) Most gesture and gaze interfaces have problems with responsiveness and accuracy.
+Among these three input methods, voice-based input is usually used as the primary input method for three reasons: 1) Voice is the primary way to deliver information in daily life, so voice-based input can provide immersive AR experiences; 2) Many low-cost AR devices do not have capabilities to track eve gaze and recognize gestures; 3) Most gesture and gaze interfaces have problems with responsiveness and accuracy.

 However, voice-based input suffers from various voice spoofing attacks.
-Recent researches [7], [24], [28] have shown that an attacker can inject inaudible voice commands to the devices that lack voice verification.
+Recent research [7], [29], [34] has shown that an attacker can inject inaudible voice commands to the devices that lack voice verification.
 Moreover, unlike other human biometrics, the human voice is often exposed to the public in many different scenarios, e.g., people making a presentation in public.
 Even if we secure devices with voice verification techniques, an attacker can easily steal the victim's voice using low-cast handy recorders and attack voice-based applications with the help of state-of-the-art voice synthesis/conversion software.
-Several security issues are, therefore, caused by the leakage of people's voices and pose a severe threat to voice-based applications [13], [21], [27].
+Several security issues are, therefore, caused by the leakage of people's voices and pose a severe threat to voice-based applications [18], [26], [33].
 For instance, with a replay device, an adversary could impersonate the victim to spoof the Google Trusted Voice once they acquire enough victim's voice samples.
-Since voice is considered as unique biometrics of a person, these voice-spoofing attacks would result in severe consequences harmful to victim's safety, reputation, and property.
+Since voice is considered as a unique biometric of a person, these voice-spoofing attacks would result in severe consequences harmful to victim's safety, reputation, and property.